Janet Albrechtsen: Commentary

 Albrechtsen's political views can be described as libertarian, as expressed by the Institute of Public Affairs.
 These views are based around the dignity of the individual, freedom from government control and individual responsibility.
 She writes about the fiscal responsibility by government and the people, issues relating to political correctness, identity politics and modern day 'grievance feminism', the growing censorship on campuses, freedom of speech and the role of civil society.

 Personal life

-She was married to lawyer John O'Sullivan, a friend of Malcolm Turnbull.
+Albrechtsen was married to lawyer John O'Sullivan, a friend of Malcolm Turnbull.
 They are now separated.
 The couple had three children, including Sascha O'Sullivan, who was also a journalist for The Australian.